 My answer to this question is that nobody knows and it has been right so far.
 There is only one way to know this for sure for your individual case.
 Do split testing or AB testing if you will, you try the smaller one and then the larger one for stipulated amount of time.
 At the end, you compare the performance to see which works best.
-If you want to get creative ideas to achieve this, ask those who run advertisements on their websites about what ad works best and where.
+If you want to get creative ideas to achieve this, use sales flyer templates and run advertisement on different ads tool like social media and on google AdWords and ask those who run advertisements on their websites about what ad works best and where.
 Try to find the hotspots on your website and put your pitch at those locations.
 I found the above screenshot on official Google Adsense forums that advises about placement of ads, but the same applies to your pitch.

 Should I launch something incomplete?